saeedhosan/bright-ai-toolkit/README.md

 ## 📈 Results and Impact

 * **Secure & Scalable Tenancy:** Established a secure logical isolation model, enabling the onboarding of multiple MSPs and their hundreds of Companies without cross-tenant data leakage (deny-by-default logic).
-* **Accelerated LLM Feature Development:** The BrightAI toolkit provides a reusable, pre-audited integration layer, reducing the time-to-market for new AI-driven features like conversational assistants and content generation.
+* **Accelerated AI Feature Development:** The BrightAI toolkit provides a reusable, pre-audited integration layer, reducing the time-to-market for new AI-driven features like campaign questions-target AI voice cold call and content generation.
 * **Robust Monetization:** Full support for complex MSP-specific billing (tiered, seat, metered usage) using the proven Laravel Cashier/Stripe integration, ensuring accurate revenue tracking.

 ## ⚙️ Installation and Usage

 Note: The Installation and usage process are only available for Bright team. <br>
-These instructions assume Docker (for Sail) and Node/NPM are installed.

 1. Clone the repository: `git clone [repo]`
 2. Install PHP/Composer dependencies: `composer install`